Prag8855/aab/content/guides/permanent-residence.md

 ### 2. Apply for [PR](/glossary/Niederlassungserlaubnis)

-You can't get an *[[Ausländerbehörde]]* appointment for this.
-You must [use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send all the [required documents](#required-documents), and wait for them to contact you.
+This is no *[[Ausländerbehörde]]* appointment for this.
+You must **[use the Ausländerbehörde contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait)** to send all the [required documents](#required-documents), and wait for them to contact you.
 This can take a few months.
 You might not get a confirmation email.

 When you use the contact form, choose the correct department.
 It could be a different department this time.

 ### 3. Wait

 The *Ausländerbehörde* will process your application.
-You might wait a few months without a response.
-When I applied, they took 3 months to reply.
+It takes a few months to get a response.
+When I applied, it took 3 months.

 When they reply, they might ask for more documents.[^2] If you can't reply to their email, use the [contact form](/out/auslanderbehorde-contact) to send documents.[^53]

-When they have the documents they need, they will give you an appointment.
+When they have all the documents they need, they will give you an appointment.
 In the appointment invitation, they might ask for more documents.
 Bring those documents to your appointment.

-After your *Ausländerbehörde* appointment, it usually takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your permanent residence.[^34]

 Your current [residence permit](/glossary/Aufenthaltstitel) stays valid while you wait.
 [If it expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), you don't have to leave Germany.
 You can continue working, studying or freelancing like before.
 If you get a *[[Fiktionsbescheinigung]]*, you can [travel with your expired residence permit](/guides/fiktionsbescheinigung#travel-with-a-fiktionsbescheinigung).